Scobalula/exportxbin/README.md

 # exportxbin

 exportxbin is an enhanced version of export2bin included in the Call of Duty: Black Ops III Mod Tools.
-It's main goal is to provide users with the ability to convert XMODEL_BIN/XANIM_BIN to and from XMODEL_EXPORT/XANIM_EXPORT.
+Its main goal is to provide users with the ability to convert XMODEL_BIN/XANIM_BIN to and from XMODEL_EXPORT/XANIM_EXPORT.

 Features include: